openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

 #### Schedulers

 **Baseline Scheduler**
  Firstly, during `num_init_steps` epochs the model is trained without pruning.
-Secondly, the pruning algorithm calculates filter importances and prune a `pruning_target` part of the filters with the smallest importance in each convolution.
+Secondly, the pruning algorithm calculates filter importances and prunes a `pruning_target` part of the filters with the smallest importance in each prunable convolution.
 The zeroed filters are frozen afterwards and the remaining model parameters are fine-tuned.

 **Parameters of the scheduler:**
 - `num_init_steps` - number of epochs for model pretraining **before** pruning.
-- `pruning_target` - pruning rate target .
-For example, the value `0.5` means that right after pretraining, at the epoch with the number of `num_init_steps`, the model will have 50% of its convolutional filters zeroed.
+- `pruning_target` - pruning rate target.
+For example, the value `0.5` means that right after pretraining, convolutions that can be pruned will have 50% of their filters set to zero.

 **Exponential scheduler**